Experimental observation of exact quantum critical states

-In this work, we report the precise characterization of quantum critical states with smoking-gun evidence and further explore their universal behaviors in a mosaic model~\cite{Zhou2023} using a superconducting quantum processor ~\cite{Neill2021,Mi2021,Satzinger2021,Mi2021a,Mi2022,Morvan2022,Saxberg2022, Karamlou2024,Braumueller2021,Karamlou2022,Rosen2024,Rosen2024a, Ma2019,Du2024,Du2024a, Gong2021,Chen2021, Xiang2023,Shi2023,Shi2024, Yao2023,Zhang2022,Zhang2022a}, which reveals universal rigorous mechanism of such critical states as well as the associated mobility edges.
-With the site-resolved controllability of the coupling strength on each qubit~\cite{Zhang2022,Zhang2022a,Xu2020}, we first observe the delocalized (localized) dynamics and confirm the presence of IDZs in coupling, providing rigorous evidence of the critical (localized) phase for the quasiperiodic mosaic models.
-We perform the quantum simulation on a superconducting quantum processor comprising a two-dimensional (2D) array of tunably coupled qubits, which enables us to emulate the processes with long-range coupling beyond previous quantum simulations in the one-dimensional chain {as illustrated in \rsubfig{fig1}{d}}.
-Switching on long-range couplings, we uncover a profound generalized mechanism that the IDZs can protect critical states, as long as they are not completely removed.
-We further examine the elimination of IDZs in the ergodic dynamics and observe the breakdown of localized-critical phase transition when the IDZs disappear, confirming the IDZs to be a central ingredient of the universal mechanism for stabilizing the non-ergodic critical states.
-Finally, we observe the anomalous mobility edges separating critical from localized states in the spectra by precisely controlling the coupling coefficients and on-site potentials to the exactly solvable point, which match the results predicted in the thermodynamic limit. {This work sets a standard for the unambiguous experimental detection and characterization of quantum critical states, offering a systematic methodology for their observation, and also presents a tunable quantum platform to further explore the novel physics of the critical states.}
+In this work, we report the precise characterization of quantum critical states with smoking-gun evidence and further explore their universal behaviors in a mosaic model~\cite{Zhou2023} using quantum spin chain formed by superconducting qubits~\cite{Neill2021,Mi2021,Satzinger2021,Mi2021a,Mi2022,Morvan2022,Saxberg2022, Karamlou2024,Braumueller2021,Karamlou2022,Rosen2024,Rosen2024a, Ma2019,Du2024,Du2024a, Gong2021,Chen2021, Xiang2023,Shi2023,Shi2024, Yao2023,Zhang2022,Zhang2022a}, which reveal universal rigorous mechanism of such critical states as well as the associated mobility edges.
+Leveraging the site-resolved control of coupling strengths~\cite{Zhang2022,Zhang2022a,Xu2020}, we first observe the delocalized (localized) dynamics and confirm the presence of {IDZs in the exchange couplings as the key ingredient resulting in the critical phase.} We then turn to a 2D configuration of the coupled qubits, with which we realize an extended mosaic model with tunable long-range couplings {as illustrated in \rsubfig{fig1}{d}}.
+Switching on the long-range couplings, we uncover a profound generalized mechanism that the IDZs can protect critical states, as long as they are not completely removed {by the long-range terms.} We further examine the elimination of IDZs in the ergodic dynamics and observe the breakdown of localized-critical phase transition when the IDZs disappear, further confirming the IDZs to be the central ingredient of the universal mechanism for stabilizing the critical states.
+Finally, we observe the anomalous MEs separating critical from localized states in the spectra by precisely controlling the coupling coefficients and on-site potentials to the exactly solvable point, which match the results predicted in the thermodynamic limit. {This work sets a standard for the unambiguous experimental detection and characterization of quantum critical states, offering a systematic methodology for their observation, and also presents a tunable quantum platform to further explore the novel physics of the critical states.}

 {\em\bf Programmable long-range mosaic model.} The model studied in the experiment is effectively described by the Hamiltonian of a 1D chain with $N$ qubits